Appreciation: This refers to the increase in the value of a property over time.

 Closing costs: Closing costs are the fees and expenses associated with buying or selling a property, such as title insurance, legal fees, and property taxes.

 Debt-to-income ratio: This is a measure of the amount of debt a person has relative to their income.
-It is used by lenders to determine how much a borrower can afford to borrow.
+Lenders use it to determine how much a borrower can afford to borrow.

 Equity: Equity is the difference between the value of a property and the amount of debt secured by it.

-Gross rent multiplier: The gross rent multiplier, or GRM, is a measure of the relationship between a property’s sale price and its gross rental income.
-It is calculated by dividing the property’s sale price by its gross rental income.
+Gross rent multiplier: The gross rent multiplier (GRM) is a measure of the relationship between a property’s sale price and its gross rental income.
+Calculate it by dividing the property’s sale price by its gross rental income.

 Leverage: Leverage is the use of borrowed funds to increase the potential return on an investment.
-In real estate investing, leverage is often used to buy properties with a small down payment and finance the rest with a mortgage.
+Leverage is often used to buy properties with a small down payment and finance the rest with a mortgage.

 Net operating income: Net operating income, or NOI, is a measure of the profit a property generates from its operations.
-It is calculated by subtracting operating expenses from gross rental income.
+Calculate it by subtracting operating expenses from gross rental income.

 Rent-to-value ratio: The rent-to-value ratio, or RTV, is a measure of the relationship between a property’s rental income and its value.
-It is calculated by dividing the property’s gross rental income by its market value.
+Calculate it by dividing the property’s gross rental income by its market value.

 Let's talk about your